-- (1) All maps must designate building envelopes to be located in the least visually sensitive areas, and with height limitations as a note on the map if necessary to adequately mitigate visual impacts. - (2) Lots shall be clustered to reduce visual impacts where consistent with the Land Use Element. - (3) Building sites and roads are to be constructed to preserve tree stands with average diameter at breast height 6 inches or greater.
-(CCC REVISED) - (4) Driveways and access roads shall be hidden from view from public roads and other public use areas where practical.
-(GP2020/EXISTING LCP REVISED)
+- (1) All maps must designate building envelopes that they are to be located in the least visually sensitive areas, and with height limitations as a note on the map if necessary to adequately mitigate visual impacts. - (2) Lots shall be clustered to reduce visual impacts where consistent with the Land Use Element. - (3) Building sites and roads are to be constructed to preserve significant tree stands and significant oak trees. - (4) Driveways and access roads shall be hidden from view from public roads and other public use areas where practical.
+(GP2020 / EXISTING LCP REVISED)